Using jotai to Control Application State#

 })

-While it might be better to filter out soft-deleted entries directly when querying the database on the backend, since our data volume should not be large and I'm lazy, I simply do SELECT * from Todo
+Although it might be better to filter out soft-deleted records directly when querying the table on the backend, since our data volume should not be very large and I am lazy, I directly use SELECT * from Todo

 Using Atoms in the Application#

 Now that we have defined the atoms, we need to use them.
-We need to import the required atoms in the top-level component App.tsx, and then we use a side effect to invoke
+We need to import the required atoms in the top-level component App.tsx

 and assign values to the atoms, using the resulting Todo[]